regit/suricata/doc/userguide/capture-hardware/ebpf-xdp.rst

 Hardware bypass with Netronome
 ------------------------------

-Netronome card supports hardware bypass.
+Netronome cards support hardware bypass.
 In this case the eBPF code is running in the card itself.
 This introduces some architectural differences compared to driver mode and the configuration and eBPF filter need to be updated.